modulardata/exphp/simple_objects/scxript.md

 * modularity
 	+ functionality is broken into task specific pieces
 * polymorphism
 	+ interact with classes without knowing which class it is =>this is a programming language feature that allows value diffrent data types to be handled using a uniform interface.

+##### 1.2 Why are objects useful ?

+* Code organization and maintainability
+* Add calarity, reduce complexity
+* Simple rules allow complex interactions
+* Emp[hasizes data over procedure
+* Code modularrity
+* Code reusability
+* Well-suited for databases

+##### 1.3 Acces Modifiers

+* public = Everywhere
+* private = This class only
+* protected = This class and subclass

 ### 2. What is a class?